codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/build.md

 and special typed steps are offered for the most usual docker commands.
 Build steps are a secure replacement for `docker build` commands.

-Therefore this command on your local workstation:
+Therefore, this command on your local workstation:

 ```
 docker build . -t my-app-image:1.0.1